AndrewTran03/Sea-Monster-Crowdfunding-Gaming-Repository-Web102--Prework/README.md

 ## License

-    Copyright© 2022 by Andrew Tran
+    Copyright© in 2022 by Andrew Tran

     Licensed under the Apache License, Version 2.0 (the "License");
     you may not use this file except in compliance with the License.